 Provincially, the termination of the debt will depend on the specific legislation or policy governing the provincial student loan.
 In Nova Scotia, the Government Collections department is responsible for overseeing the collection of unpaid provincial student loan debt.
 Upon the death of the borrower, the lender (currently Resolve NS) would send the Department a copy of the death certificate.
 The death certificate is filed and the loan is forgiven upon its receipt.

-If you're looking for guidance on this topic we'd be happy to help.
-You can call us at (902) 826-3070 to set up a meeting or contact us online.
+If you have any questions about student loans you can call us at (902) 826-3070 or email us at email@example.com to set up a meeting with one of our lawyers at our Tantallon law firm.
 You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.

 By: Amanda Toulany, J.D.